-- Build and use a public key infrastructure using X509 certificates. - Modify the SSL proxy to dynamically generate new SSL server certificates, based on the domain name of the requested remote web server. - Implement password authentication, over an SSL connection, for a simple administrative interface. - Implement a challenge/response based user authentication scheme.
+- Modify the SSL proxy to dynamically generate new SSL server certificates, based on the domain name of the requested remote web server. - Implement password authentication, over an SSL connection, for a simple administrative interface. - Implement a challenge/response based user authentication scheme.
 (Extra Credit)